cozy/cozy-stack/docs/couchdb-quirks.md

    omit the `sort` operator on the query (except if you want the `descending` order).

+### Warnings for slow requests

+When requesting a mango index, CouchDB can use an index.
+But there are also cases where no index can be used, or where the index is not optimal.
+Let's see the different scenarios:

+- CouchDB does use an index, it will respond with a warning, and cozy-stack will transform this warning in an error, as developers should really avoid this issue

+- CouchDB can use an index for the selector but not for the sort, it will respond with an error, and the cozy-stack will just forward the error

+- CouchDB can use an index, but will still look at much more documents in the index that what will be in the response (it happens with `$or` and `$in` operators, which should be avoided), CouchDB 3+ will send a warning and the cozy-stack will forward the documents and the warning to the client.

 ### Comparison of strings

 Comparison of strings is done using ICU which implements the Unicode Collation